 - Method of using a specific ChromeDriver with Android WebView scan

 1. Scan WebView as HTML

-To treat WebView as HTML, upload UI with “Scan Webview elements as HTML” checked when uploading UI.
+To treat WebView as HTML, upload UI with “Enable Webview scan” checked when uploading UI.
 The elements in the UI WebView will now be recognized as HTML.